w3f/polkadot-wiki/docs/maintain/maintain-guides-polkadot-opengov.md

 Note that you can also submit the public referendum while the fellowship is voting on the fellowship referendum to whitelist your call.
-This comes with the risk that if the fellowship declines to whitelist the call, you must submit it directly to the Root origin.
+This comes with the risk that if the fellowship declines to whitelist the call, your referenda will fail to get enacted.

 ### Submitting a Proposal